Free Quarterly Nonprofit Classes

 Take Away:

-Target Participants: Executive directors, managers, and volunteer coordinators
+• Target Participants: Executive directors, board chairs, and executive committee members

 Description: